-- Truncating 5’ end of gRNA in complementarity region (gRNA’s with 17-18 nucleotides with complementarity function) can work as efficiently as a full length construct but have low off-target activity.
+- Truncating 5’ end of gRNA in the complementarity region (gRNA’s with 17-18 nucleotides with complementarity function) can work as efficiently as a full-length construct but have low off-target activity.
 (Sander & Joung, 2014)

 Cutting frequency determination score can be used to predict the off-target activity of sgRNAs (Wong, Liu, & Wang, 2015).

 For performing off target and on target activity analysis, different high throughput techniques have been designed like GUIDE-seq and CIRCLE-seq (Luo, 2019)

 Delivery of CRISPR machinery to the experimental system